Thibauth/pgn/pgn.md

 </header>

->From the Tower of Babel story:
+From the Tower of Babel story:

->
->If now, while they are one people, all speaking the same language, they have
+>"If now, while they are one people, all speaking the same language, they have
 >started to do this, nothing will later stop them from doing whatever they
 >propose to do."
 >